 Expert Training To Meet Shortage Of Aboriginal Safety Technicians

 The need for trained First Nations Safety Technicians in Alberta, B.C. and Saskatchewan is increasing.
-Currently there are ongoing developments in oil and gas projects (for instance, pipelines, oil sands, LNG and oil field construction sites including the building of leases, roads, and pipeline right of ways) which pass through First Nations’ lands and traditional territories.
+Currently there are ongoing developments in Resource projects (for instance: Mines, Drilling, Pipelines, Oil sands, and oil field construction sites including the building of leases, roads, and pipeline right of ways) which pass through First Nations’ lands and traditional territories.

 Four Week Professional Training Program

-With qualified instructors, CSI (Canadian Safety Inspections Inc.) will provide concentrated, interactive training including employment related life skills, cross cultural awareness and problem solving skills for success in the oil and gas industry.
-This training will be based on the realities of life in the patch, including the demands, expectations, work and communication culture.
+With qualified instructors, CSI will provide concentrated, interactive training including employment related life skills, cross cultural awareness and problem solving skills for success in the Resource industry.
+This training will be based on the realities of life in the remote worksites, including the demands, expectations, work and communication culture.